Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 Emilia Romagna is a beautiful region of northern Italy, famous for its amazing food, historic cities, gorgeous coastline – and, of course, seriously fast cars.
+Keep up the pace with a cheap holiday to Emilia Romagna.
 The capital is Bologna, a beautiful city celebrated for its medieval red-and-white porticoes, which is home to Italy’s oldest university.
 The medieval cities of Ferrara, Ravenna and Modena – all UNESCO World Heritage Sites – are full of dazzling art and architecture, and Modena is also the home of Ferrari, Maserati and other famous sports cars.
 You can ski or snowboard in the Apennine mountains, or head down to the Adriatic Coast, where fun-filled beach resorts like Milano Marittima and Rimini await.

 Emilia Romagna is a stunning region in northern Italy, which stretches from the Apennines to the Adriatic Coast.
 It’s been famous since Roman times for the hospitality of its people and its delicious cuisine, and Emilia Romagna continues to dazzle visitors with its immaculate medieval cities and lively seaside resorts.
 Bologna is the regional capital, a vibrant university city famous for its striped medieval porticoes.
 Ferrara, Ravenna and Modena are all UNESCO World Heritage Sites, full of enchanting medieval art and architecture.
 There’s plenty more to see too, in this enchanting region.
 Most of the biggest names in Italian motors are here too, including Maserati, Lamborghini, Ducati and Ferrari.
 Down by the sea, you can party or bask on the beach in sun-drenched resorts like Rimini.